rsk1199/NewRepository2/README.md

 # From Git
-This repository is created from Git
+This repository is created from Git.
+Created by rsk!